-Concentrated in interventional cardiology and peripheral/veneus vascular disease, Maja Zaric, MD, made the decision to go into cardiology as early as middle school.
+Concentrated in interventional cardiology and peripheral/veneus vascular disease, Maja Zaric, MD, FACC, FSCAI, made the decision to go into cardiology as early as middle school.
 Coming from a family of physicians, her interest in the field was sparked after reading books on anatomy in the seventh and eighth grades.
 Since December 2010, Dr. Zaric has served as an intervention cardiologist at Northwell Health’s Lenox Hill Hospital in New York.
 In addition to this role, she is an assistant professor of the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell in Hempstead, New York, and has completed fellowships in cardiology and intervention cardiology.

 As a highly skilled interventional cardiologist, Dr. Zaric is actively involved in developing a comprehensive venous program to encompass a full array of diagnostic and treatment modalities for all stages of superficial and deep venous insufficiency, deep venous thrombosis and vascular anomalies, as well as treatment and management of peripheral arterial disease.
 Furthermore, Dr. Zaric is passionate about developing a multidisciplinary “hybrid” vascular service that maintains close clinical ties with other experts in interventional cardiology, interventional radiology and vascular surgery.
 Her particular interests are the diagnosis and treatment of vascular anomalies, specifically studying the role of ultrasound in differential diagnosis and monitoring of vascular anomalies prior and between the treatments.
+As a result of her extended research, she has contributed myriad articles to professional journals.

 At the onset of her career, Dr. Gary Roubin, an expert in interventional cardiology, served as Dr. Zaric’s mentor.
 Even today, she owes much of her sensibility toward her own patients to him, from who she learned skills in technical excellence and accountability.
 A truly unique and special physician, Dr. Roubin was a tremendous character who she has always looked up to.
 Moving forward, Dr. Zaric would like to be remembered as a confident and trustworthy individual.
 As it stands, she instills a sense of trust in her patients by following up with them in meetings.
 She finds much joy in helping to educate her patients, even if it is just by simply drawing them a diagram.
 It does not take much extra work, and she is warmed to see how much more informed people are after she follows up with them.